Information For Parents of Children Enrolled in OUSD

 Q: What happens if my child borrows books or other materials and loses or forget to return them?

-A: There are no overdue or late fees for youth during this pilot period.
+A: There are no overdue or late fees for youth.
 If your child doesn’t return an item 60 days after it is due, they will receive a bill to replace it.
 If you have the item and can return it then, you won’t owe anything.
 If the bill is difficult, please talk to any Oakland Public Library staff and we will ensure that your child can continue to use the library.

 Q. How did the library receive my child’s information?
 Can the school see my child’s library record?